mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Cost: 12 XP

-Some individuals have an indomitable spirit that pushes beyond the limits of their species.
+Some individuals have an indomitable spirit that pushes beyond the limits of their metatype.

-Effect: Your Courage Attribute maximum increases by +1 above your species’ normal limit.
+Effect: Your Edge Attribute maximum increases by +1 above your species’ normal limit.

-Example: A Human with Exceptional Courage could raise Courage to 8 instead of the usual maximum of 7.
+Example: A Human with Exceptional Edge could raise Edge to 8 instead of the usual maximum of 7.

-Advancement: This Edge does not grant an immediate increase to Courage; it only raises the cap.
+Advancement: This Quality does not grant an immediate increase to Edge; it only raises the cap.
 The Experience cost for raising the Attribute must still be paid through normal advancement.

-Restriction: This Edge may only be taken once.
+Restriction: This Quality may only be taken once.

 #### Magic Resistance